TUM School of Engineering and Design

 Contact: Sebastian Fendt

-On the one hand, high-temperature solid oxide electrolysis cells are being investigated.
 On the other hand, the synthesis of methane is being researched.
 For this purpose, various reactor concepts for different process configurations (CO2-PtX, biomass gasification with electricity integration, innovative biogas conversion) are examined and optimized.
 The work takes place both simulatively and experimentally.

 Website: Research at LES